bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ```

 #### Function that takes in a value and two callbacks.
-The function should return the result of the callback who's invocation results in a larger value.
+The function should return the result of the callback who's invocation results in a larger value

 ```
 function greaterValue(value, cb1, cb2) {